websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/using-workflows/workflow-designer/creating-workflow-tasks.md

 ![The single approver definition has two task nodes.](./creating-workflow-tasks/images/01.png)

 Task nodes are often the most complex parts of a workflow definition.
-They can have Assignments which can assign the task to users or a Resource Action (see [Workflow Designer Node Reference](./workflow-designer-node-reference.md)).
+They can have Assignments which can assign the task to users or a Resource Action (see [Task Node Reference](./task-node-reference.md)).

 Furthermore, task nodes also contain Notifications and Actions (defined in scripts).
 See [Configuring Workflow Actions and Notifications](./configuring-workflow-actions-and-notifications.md).